naamak01/OsTicket-Post-Install-Config/README.md

 Then go back to Agents and Recreate another

-The next Agent will be John with limited access as a worker.
+The next Agent will be Alexis with limited access as a worker.
 From the Agents tab click on add new.
 Just as before fill out all the information and set a password.
 On the next tab under the drop-down select support and now view only for the access.
 Now the tabs for permissions and Teams we will leave as is and created.
 Once you create you can now see both new agents are added.

 ![image](https://github.com/user-attachments/assets/e3a307b0-fdaa-4e61-9710-8e0159265503)